Fort Jackson, Louisiana: Modern times

 had become a jungle with mud-filled tunnels infested with snakes and flooded with water".
 In the 1960s, Leander Perez threatened to turn Fort St. Philip, on the opposite side of the river, into a prison for advocates of desegregation ("outside agitators") who entered the parish.

 The fort site was later opened as a park with only the outside grounds open for visitors.
 The interior of the fort is open to the public on occasion.
 The Fort Jackson Museum is open to the public, but it is not at the fort site.
 Rather, it is located approximately 1 mile southwest from Fort Jackson in Plaquemines Parish's District 9 office at 38039 Hwy 23, Buras, LA 70041.

 Storm damage

-Due to the location of Fort Jackson, it is vulnerable to the strong winds, pelting rain, and decimating storm surges from storms ranging from 'rough weather' to 'deadly hurricanes'.
-The fort was inundated with 20 feet of water from both Hurricane Betsy, a category 4 storm, in September 1965, and Hurricane Camille, a category 5 storm, in August 1969.
+Due to its low-lying location along the Mississippi River, Fort Jackson has been repeatedly exposed to severe flooding and storm surge from hurricanes.
+The fort was inundated with approximately 20 ft of water during Hurricane Betsy (Category 4) in September 1965 and Hurricane Camille (Category 5) in August 1969, causing extensive water damage to its masonry walls and interior structures.

-The fort was badly damaged by Hurricane Katrina's storm surge in 2005.
-Between Katrina and Hurricane Rita the following month, much of the fort sat under water for up to six weeks.
-Many of the historic exhibits in the fort were destroyed, and the fort itself suffered structural damage.
+In 2005, Hurricane Katrina produced a catastrophic storm surge that overwhelmed Plaquemines Parish.
+Fort Jackson was submerged under more than 30 ft of floodwaters, and much of the site remained underwater for up to six weeks following Katrina and Hurricane Rita the next month.
+This prolonged flooding destroyed many historic exhibits and inflicted structural damage on the fort's brick walls, foundations, and moat drainage systems.
+Electrical and mechanical systems were ruined, and the museum was closed to the public for years.

+The damage prompted a major rehabilitation project led by Plaquemines Parish and contractors, completed in 2011, which included rebuilding drainage pumps, replacing water lines, and restoring electrical infrastructure to make the site safe and accessible again.
+Despite these efforts, Fort Jackson remains highly vulnerable to future hurricanes and sea level rise, and ongoing maintenance is required to preserve its structural integrity and historical significance.